pieckle/DnDAppFiles/README.md

-# DnDAppFiles

-Files for the GM5 and Fight Club apps from Lion's Den
+# Compendium Files for Lion's Den

-Please do NOT use these files unless you know what you are doing.
-The files here are a work in progress, and are not guaranteed to work properly when imported.

-If you would like files for import in your app, please go to www.tinyurl.com/DnDAppFiles to request an invite to a shared Dropbox folder.
+Reviving an old project to produce updated XML compendium files which can be imported into the Fight club 5 and Game Master Apps.

+I intended to publish 'released' files through here on the main branch.

+I will add content from _Xanathar's Guide to Everything_ and anything from _Volo's Guide to Monsters_ that isn't included and the spells from _Sword Coast Adventure's Guide_.
+I will remove and cease support for all Unearthed Arcana and playtest material.

+I will probably add content from Critical Role including the Blood Hunter class and the background and feats published in the _Tal'Dorei Campaign Setting_.

+Will eventually work on adding items and background from the various module books.
+I will mark _everything_ with sources.

-We are not affiliated with Leo or Lion's Den in any way.
+We are not affiliated with Leo or Lion's Den or ceryliae in any way.